-Another option for QA testers is to join what some lovingly call the ‘dark side’ and become a developer.
-This career path will be more tricky as you’ll likely need more education before a company will hire you for the role.
+Another option for QA testers is to join what some lovingly call the “dark side” and become a developer.
+This career path will be more tricky as you’ll likely need more education before a company will hire you for the role, and the developer salary is generally a bit higher..
 However, by building rapport with developers inside your organization, they may be able to help you network and find your first job in development.
 The transition from tester to developer is less easily defined and relies more on the individual’s persistence in learning new skills.

 For those QA testers who feel that their soft skills are really their strong point, there are interesting career paths available, too.
 The first would to become a manager.
 This would be for QA testers who enjoy strong communication between team members and leading projects.
 Managers make decisions and take responsibility for the actions of their team.
 Many job postings are made internally and positions such as resource manager, test lead or project manager frequently come up.

 Now that you’ve heard about what a QA tester does, the career prospects and you’re expected salary, you’re maybe wondering how much education (if any) you need to enter this profession.
 Two years?
 Four?
 Eight?
 Fortunately, most jobs require a bachelor’s degree at most, typically in the computer science or information science fields.

 If you don’t have a bachelor’s degree in computer science and going back to school for four years is not an option, there are still avenues available to explore.
 The tech industry leads in terms of finding people from different educational backgrounds to hire.
 Sam Ladah, IBM’s head of talent organization, calls these “new collar jobs” – a field “where skills matter more than degrees.”
 Currently, the best way for a prospective QA tester to get their foot in the door would be through passing an International Software Testing Qualifications Board (ISTQB) exam.